redhat-best-practices-for-k8s/certsuite-qe/README.md

 1. export `DEBUG_TNF`=true.
 2. run `make test-all` / `make test-features`.
 3. under reports folder, a `Debug` folder will be generated, containing suites folders with TNF logs for each of the tests.
+4. on each run, ginkgo is generating a seed number to distinguish the run from other runs, in order to repeat the exact same run, export `GINKGO_SEED_NUMBER=seed`, and then repeat stage 2 above.

 # cnfcert-tests-verification - How to contribute